 Nevada’s no-cost solar program targeting Clark County misled many Nevadans.
 Fake notices popped up in Clark County in 2018, stating that the state required free solar.
 The posters even had a reference to Nevada State Law A.B.
 405, which pertains to residential solar in the Silver State.

 However, Clark County doesn’t have a no-cost solar program, and A.B.
 405 makes no claims about said no-cost solar program.
 Ironically, this bill instructs the state of Nevada’s Public Utilities Commission to help customers with complaints against dishonest solar companies.

 Although solar isn’t free, many incentives make it affordable, and it saves heaps of money over time.
 Compared to local utility rates, residential solar often becomes a high-return, low-risk investment for Nevada residents.

 Nevada State Incentives

-The State also has some incentives that are specific to commercial installations.
-They can take advantage of both property and sales tax incentives.
+Nevada also has incentives specific to commercial installations.
+These organizations can take advantage of both property and sales tax incentives.